AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/04-parameters.md

 - **Required:** no
 - **Default value:** `fast`
 - **Usage:** choose the mode in which Antares resolves the unit-commitment problem:
     - `fast`: Heuristic in which 2 LP problems are solved.
 No explicit modelling for the number of ON/OFF units.
-TODO: add details/links
     - `accurate`: Heuristic in which 2 LP problems are solved.
 Explicit modelling for the number of ON/OFF units.
 Slower than `fast`.
-TODO: add details/links
     - `milp`: A single MILP problem is solved, with explicit modelling for the number of ON/OFF units.
 Slower than `accurate`.

-TODO: add details/links
+> _**Note:**_ You can find more information on this parameter [here](08-appendix.md#more-details-on-the-unit-commitment-mode-parameter).

 #### number-of-cores-mode
 - **Expected value:** one of the following (case-insensitive):